garethtdavies/zqw-docs/docs/faq.md

 ### Is the wallet encrypted?

 No wallet encryption is [currently disabled](#) by `zcashd`.
 Users are advised to use full disk encyption or to manually encrpyt/decrypt their `wallet.dat` files when not using the software.

+### Why does my change go to a new address?

+Like Bitcoin when using transparent addresses change from a transaction goes to a new transparent address. zec-qt-wallet allows you to set an option to automatically send this change to a Sapling address via the app [**Options**](#).
+As for transparent addresses this was a measure to preserve privacy and prevent trivial linking of transactions on the blockchain shielded (z) addresses do not have this property and any change is returned to the sending address.

+### Will zec-qt wallet remember my outgoing shielded sends?

+Yes, by default zec-qt-wallet will store shielded sends in a local database as `zcashd` does not provide this information.
+You caan override this behaviour in the [Options](#) setting and can remove any stored transactions at any time (note that these will not be recoverable if you delete them).

+### Can I remove shielded transactions sends from persisting in the wallet?

+Yes, simply click the **Clear History** button in the **Options**.
+Note that if you do this you will not later be able to recover these sends.

 ### How do I read a memo?